MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 ### [WAS ND V9](#tab/was-nd-v9)

-By using the base image, WebSphere Application Server Network Deployment is already installed in the directory */datadrive/IBM/WebSphere/ND/V9*.
+When you use the base image, WebSphere Application Server Network Deployment is already installed in the directory */datadrive/IBM/WebSphere/ND/V9*.

 ### [WAS ND V85](#tab/was-nd-v85)